Bazel 0.24.0 has arrived with an exciting mix of new features, important bug fixes, and updated documentation.

 - Two new incompatible flags have been added to enable switching the default Python version to PY3: one to make targets build for PY3 when not otherwise indicated, and one to help ensure that the outputs of these targets are reachable from the

-directory.
+bazel-bindirectory.
 It is recommended to enable both flags together.
 (But note that until #4815 is fixed, a workaround is needed to make Python targets launch with the correct version of the interpreter.) - It is now possible to write Starlark rules that depend on or imitate

-, by using the newPyRuntimeInfo
+py_runtime, by using the newPyRuntimeInfoprovider. - The

-attribute for specifying whether it represents a Python 2 or 3 interpreter.
+py_runtimerule’sfilesattribute is no longer mandatory.
+It also gains apython_versionattribute for specifying whether it represents a Python 2 or 3 interpreter.
 This new attribute will become mandatory once Python rules are updated to use the toolchain mechanism.

 Other changes